dpshekhawat/utility-software/README.md

 Right-clicking on the system tray icon reveals a menu with the following options:

-(✅ - working, 🚧 - not working)
+(✅ - working, 🚧 - under development)
 -  Block Keyboard✅: Selecting the “Block keyboard” option temporarily disables the laptop keyboard.
 -  Unblock Keyboard✅: Selecting the “Unblock keyboard” option re-enables the laptop keyboard.
--  Quit🚧[issue#1](https://github.com/dpshekhawat/utility-software/issues/1): Selecting the “Quit” option exits the utility software.
+-  Quit✅: Selecting the “Quit” option exits the utility software.

 ### How to run it on my system?